vikejs/vike/README.md

 }
 ```

-The `match` value can be a (negative) number which enables you to resolve route conflicts.
+The `match` value can be a (negative) number which enables you to resolve route conflicts;
-The higher the number, the higher the priority.
+the higher the number, the higher the priority.

 <br/><br/>